How do I register for a National Cup competition?

 Will there be Sport or Speed National Cups?

-There are no Sport or Speed National Cups planned in the 2016-2017 season.
+Unfortunately there are no Sport or Speed National Cups planned in the 2019-2020 season but we are considering this for development of those disciplines in the future.

 How old do you have to be to compete?

-Do National Cups count towards Collegiate and Youth Bouldering eligibility?
+Do National Cups count towards Collegiate or Youth Bouldering eligibility?

 Do you have to compete in National Cups to qualify for the National Championship?